jessesquires/Foil/README.md

 #### Combine Alternative with KVO

+> [!NOTE]
-**Note:** in this case, `userId` needs the `@objc dynamic` annotation and `AppSettings` needs to inherit from `NSObject`.
+> In this case, `userId` needs the `@objc dynamic` annotation and `AppSettings` needs to inherit from `NSObject`.
 Then `receiveValue` will fire only on changes to wrapped object's value.
 It will not publish the initial value as in the example above.

 ```swift
 AppSettings.shared